jurre/JESCircularProgressView/README.md

 # Usage:

-Add a JESCircularProgressView to your xib/code, and update it's progress.
+Add a JESCircularProgressView to your xib/code, and update its progress.

 ```objective-c